isomerpages/enterprisesg-cpso/pages/Safety Tips on Universal Socket Outlets.md

 However, universal socket outlets pose certain risks, and should not be installed in homes for daily use.

 **Dangers involved with the use of Universal Socket-Outlets**<br>
-1. Risk of electrical shock
+i.
+Risk of electrical shock
 <img src="/images/product-safety-tips/universal-socket-outlet-3.jpg" style="width:200px;height:200px;">
 <br>